It Is Christmas Tree Season

 In the early seventies there was a Fathers' Club made up of fathers of Holliston High School students that raised funds to pave the track at the high school, honor a student of the month and serve various unmet needs of the high school students.
 Sometime in the early eighties, mothers were allowed to join this esteemed group and the name was changed to Parents Club.
-All during this time, this Club sold Christmas trees as a fund raiser, usually behind the Depot Package store.
+All during this time, this Club sold Christmas trees as a fund raiser, usually behind the Depot Package Store.
 One year the site was changed to the Gates' garage, next to Norman's, where Dunkin D's is now.
 This is noted just for historical reasons.

-Arcadian, Out-Post and MacArthur's all have an assortment of wreaths, kissing-balls, center pieces, swags, green rope, cemetery decorations and so much more for holiday decorations.
+Arcadian, Out-Post and MacArthur's all have an assortment of wreaths, kissing-balls, centerpieces, swags, green rope, cemetery decorations and so much more for holiday decorations.

-Fraser fir has a blueish tint.
+Fraser fir has a bluish tint.
 The traditional Balsam is greener, with smaller needles and is more apt to shed.
 Remember to freshen the cut on the trunk, place it in water and keep it watered.